Broken Medical Science

 In our podcast series, we interview top researchers, science journalists, consumer advocates and others that will tell you how we can do better and how you may improve your chances of living a long and happy life.
 The host is Professor Peter C Gøtzsche who has published over 100 articles in the world’s five most prestigious medical journals: BMJ, Lancet, JAMA, Annals of Internal Medicine, and New England Journal of Medicine.

 Our audience is everyone with an interest in healthcare.
 We will provide links or references to reliable research discussed in the podcasts so that the viewers can check for themselves the veracity of what is being said.
 Our main topics are psychiatry, drugs, and vaccines.
+There are no ads and no censorship.

 Eli Lilly’s clinical study reports on fluoxetine